MPerm/MPermission/README.md

 The tool can synchrnously execute over several .apks.

+#### Analysis
+To determine what permisisons are used in the source the tool will search for commonly used functions to acqurie permissions.
+Some of these include
+* `requestPermissions()` - requests permissions to be used
+* `checkSelfPermission()` - determines whether the user has been granted this permission

 ### Usage
 MPermission uses pre-written decompilation scripts from the kocsenc/android-scraper project.
 The project is referenced via a [submodule](3).
 After cloning the project, it can be installed via: